Amaury-SJ/heterogeneous-multi-agent-systems/docs/source/create_your_doc.md

 ]
 ```

+Also, add the `autodoc2` extension to the `docs/requirements.txt` file, allowing Read the Docs to include the extension.

 The specified folder name must be a package: it must contain an empty file `__init__.py`.
 By default, ROS 2 subpackage folders (e.g. `../../codes/src/my_first_pckg/my_first_pckg`) already contain this file.
 You need to add this empty file to launch folders, for example: `../../codes/src/my_first_pckg/launch`.

 We also need to add the direction `apidocs/index` to the toctree of the `docs/source/index.md` file.
 This will generate an automatic `API Reference` page.
 The `make html` command will create a `docs/source/apidocs` folder containing an `index.rst` file and the documentation for the indicated packages.
 It is often necessary to repeat the `make html` command **twice or more**, as warnings appear when the apidocs is not fully generated.